JJguri/psimsV2/README.md

 **For more information about pSIMS, please see the following paper:**

-Elliott, J., D. Kelly, J. Chryssanthacopoulos, M. Glotter, Kanika Jhunjhnuwala, N. Best, M. Wilde, and I. Foster, (2014).
-The Parallel System for Integrating Impact Models and Sectors (pSIMS).
-Environmental Modeling and Software: Special Issue on Agricultural systems modeling & software.
-Available online, May 22, 2014.
+Elliott, Joshua, et al. (2014) The parallel system for integrating impact models and sectors (pSIMS).
+Environmental Modelling & Software 62: 509-516.
 [link to the paper](http://dx.doi.org/10.1016/j.envsoft.2014.04.008)

-pSIMSV2 Overview
+pSIMSV2
 ==============

-The original pSIMS was developed by The University of Chicago in 2014 (see paper above), We updated pSIMS to pSIMSV2 which is able to run the soft in an Unix Environments with all dependencies installed by a Singularity container without the need to install the soft dependencies manually (as in pSIMS).
+The original pSIMS was developed in 2014 (see paper above), We updated pSIMS to pSIMSV2 which is able to run the soft in an Unix Environments with all dependencies installed by a singularity container without the need to install the soft dependencies manually (as in pSIMS).
 Also, we updated some packages were obsolete.

 The singularity images to run pSIMSV2 are hosted [here](http://qaafi-hss8hy2.instrument.net.uq.edu.au/singularity-images/)